Sagrada Família - Tickets, Visiting tips & History

 Basilica + tower Tour: is the basic basilica tour with a route up the Passion or Nativity Façade towers in an elevator then across a sky bridge between the two towers of that Façade and down stairs back into the basilica.
 The tower visit gives views of the roof construction and views over Barcelona.
 Although the Passion Façade towers are slightly higher at 75m with the Nativity Façade towers being 55m the sky bridge between the two towers on each Façade is at the same height so there is not really any difference between the two options.

 Access is via carrer de Marina.
 You pass through airport style security.
+Dont't turn up with large bags, small handbags and rucksacks only.

 When you purchase the ticket you get a link to an app that you can download on your phone which serves as the audio guide so do not forget to take headphones for your mobile and have the app pre-downloaded.